 Mashed potatoes have always been a favorite of mine.
 I’ll go months without eating them and then when I have them, I remember just how much I love them.
 I just can’t resist fluffy, creamy, and buttery mashed potatoes.
 After all, they are a staple at the Thanksgiving table!

 Once you have then peeled and cut, cover them with cold water.
-You can do this up to 12 hours in advance, which makes it perfect for holiday cooking.
+You always want to boil potatoes in cold water so that they cook evenly!

-When you’re ready to cook just add a few pinches of salt and bring the water to a boil.
-Remove the lid and let them boil for 15 minutes or until the potatoes pierce easily with a fork.
+Once the water is at a full boil, add a few pinches of salt and remove the lid.
+Let them boil for 20-25 minutes or until the potatoes pierce easily with a fork.
 Drain them and return to the hot pot.
 This next step is very important!
 You want to place the pot back on low heat to allow any excess liquid to evaporate.
 This will ensure you end up with fluffy mashed potatoes instead of gummy waterlogged potatoes.

-After the excess liquid has evaporated pour the potatoes into the mixer bowl and get whipping.
+After the excess liquid has evaporated, use your ricer to rice the potatoes directly into your mixer bowl and get whipping.
 Now, I know what you’re thinking.
 Using the mixer means one more thing to wash, but I promise it’s worth it – plus you can just toss it in the dishwasher.

-I’m a purist when it comes to mashed potatoes – I don’t want garlic flavored, cheese mixed in, or fresh herbs.
-Butter and salt is the way to go here.
-The turkey and gravy provide more complex flavors and the mashed potatoes are the perfect side to that.
+I’m a purist when it comes to mashed potatoes – I don’t want garlic flavored, cheese mixed in, or anything fancy – at least for a holiday meal!
+The turkey and gravy provide lots of flavor and the mashed potatoes are the perfect side to that.
 You can flavor them however you want, though!

 Looking at these photos and thinking about how good these potatoes are makes my mouth water.
 I think I might have some for lunch…